 Almost everyone has received a vaccine or flu shot at some point in their life.
 These types of injections are known as IM injections and are used in a variety of necessary circumstances.

-IM injections, which stands for intramuscular injections, are medication administration methods that use a fine needle to put medicine directly into the muscle tissue.
-This is often used to help the medicine absorb quickly into the bloodstream.
+IM injections, which stand for intramuscular injections, are medication administration methods that use a fine needle to put medicine directly into the muscle tissue.
+The nonsurgical treatment is often used to help the medicine absorb quickly into the bloodstream.
 It may also be necessary for certain medicines that will only work best when put into the muscle.

 Other types of medicinal delivery methods, such as intravenous injections or oral medications, may not be as beneficial as an IM injection in certain situations.
 For example, an intramuscular shot may be used if a proper vein cannot be located, the digestive system would eliminate the effectiveness of a pill, or a drug may irritate blood vessels.
-Additionally, the tissue in the deltoid muscle (shoulder muscle, the typical injection point) has the ability to hold more medications than other fatty tissue would.
+Additionally, the tissue in the deltoid muscle (shoulder muscle, the typical injection point) can hold more medications than other fatty tissue would.

 There are four main sites on the body where an IM injection is usually administered.
 The middle thigh, the hip, the upper arm muscle, or the buttocks are common sites of vaccine administration.
 The use of a specific injection site will be dependent on factors such as age, muscle development, and type of medicine.
 Your provider will best determine which injection site is appropriate for your situation.